 How much does Lotus car insurance cost in Australia?

-Lotus car insurance in Australia typically costs $2,000 to $6,000 per year for comprehensive cover.
-Used Elise models may start from around $2,000/yr, while the Emira ranges from $3,000 to $5,500/yr.
-The Evija hypercar is in a separate category entirely, with premiums potentially exceeding $30,000/yr.
+Lotus car insurance in Australia typically costs $2,500 to $7,000 per year for comprehensive cover.
+Used Elise models may start from around $2,500 per year, while the Emira ranges from $3,500 to $6,000.
+The Evija hypercar is in a category of its own, with premiums potentially exceeding $35,000 per year through specialist brokers.

-Lotus cars are more expensive to insure than mainstream vehicles of similar size, due to their performance focus, specialist construction, and limited parts availability in Australia.
-However, they are generally less expensive to insure than full exotic supercars from Ferrari or Lamborghini.
+Lotus vehicles cost more to insure than mainstream cars of similar size due to their performance focus, specialist construction, and limited parts availability in Australia.
+However, they are generally less expensive to insure than exotic supercars from brands like Ferrari or Lamborghini.
+The Eletre SUV may attract more competitive premiums from mainstream insurers.

 Can mainstream Australian insurers cover a Lotus?

-Some mainstream Australian insurers may cover Lotus vehicles, particularly the Eletre SUV.
-For the Emira sports car and used Elise/Exige models, it is worth checking whether the insurer has experience with niche performance vehicles.
+Some mainstream Australian insurers such as AAMI, Allianz, and NRMA may cover Lotus vehicles, particularly the Eletre SUV.
+For the Emira and used Elise or Exige models, enthusiast-focused insurers like Shannons may offer more tailored cover.

 Should I get agreed value for my Lotus Elise or Exige?

-Agreed-value cover is worth considering for discontinued Lotus models like the Elise and Exige.
-These vehicles have been appreciating in value, and a market-value policy may not reflect their current worth.
-An agreed value protects against undervaluation.
+Agreed-value cover is well worth considering for discontinued Lotus models.
+Both the Elise and Exige have appreciated significantly in the Australian collector market, and a market-value policy may not reflect current sale prices.
+An agreed value locks in a specific payout and avoids disputes if the car is written off.

 Are Lotus parts expensive in Australia?